emkaminsk/life/.ai/prd.md

 - Minimum 30 FPS maintained during rendering
 - No browser freezing or unresponsiveness
 - Memory usage stable over extended sessions (no memory leaks)

+### US-041: Observe Heritable Traits
+Title: Observe inheritance of physical and behavioral traits
+Description: As a student, I want to see that offspring inherit traits from their parents so that I can understand natural selection.
+Acceptance Criteria:
+- Offspring genome is a mix of mother and father genomes
+- Small random mutation applied to inherited values
+- Tooltips display individual genetic values (Strength, Greed, Caution, etc.)
+- Values persist throughout the creature's life

+### US-042: Behavioral Evolution
+Title: Observe behavioral adaptation
+Description: As a student, I want to observe how behaviors like "Greed" and "Caution" affect survival rates.
+Acceptance Criteria:
+- Creatures with high "Caution" flee from wolves
+- Creatures with high "Greed" aggressively seek fruit
+- Over time, successful traits become more common in the population (emergent behavior)

 ## 6. Success Metrics